LGBTQIA+ medical care

 LGBTQIA+ youth health

-ARC primary care providers are committed to caring for all youth and are open to youth who are questioning their gender or exploring their sexuality.
+ARC primary care physicians and APCs are committed to caring for all youth and are open to youth who are questioning their gender or exploring their sexuality.
 We encourage patients and parents to openly ask questions and raise any health or safety concerns.
 Your healthcare team can assist in identifying resources for prevention and treatment.

 In some cases, LGBTQIA+ youth are at higher risk for depression, suicide, substance use, HIV, and other sexually transmitted infections (STIs).
 Your medical team will keep your information confidential and can serve as advocates for both your mental and physical health.